hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### 5. Upwork
 A result of the Elance and Odesk merger, [Upwork](https://upwork.com/) is one of the largest and most popular freelance marketplaces with a bidding system.
 It is not a developer-only platform and caters to more than 50 categories of jobs ranging from data entry to graphic design.
-It doesn’t have a vetting process with the onus on you to evaluate talent.
+It doesn’t have a vetting process, hence, the onus is on you to evaluate talent.

 #### Pricing:
 Upwork focuses on volume and affordability, with freelancers bidding to get clients at low-cost rates.